Delenn517/Dreamgrove-Musings/readme.md

 /cast Berserk
 ```

-**Cast Entangling Roots on mouseover:**
+**Cast Entangling Roots on your mouseover target:**

 This macro casts Entangling Roots on your mouseover target.
-If you do not have a mouseover target, the macro instead casts Entangling Roots on your current target.
+If your mouse is not hovering over a target, the macro instead casts Entangling Roots on your current target.
 ```
 #showtooltip
 /cast [@mouseover, harm, nodead] [] Entangling Roots
 ```

-**Skull Bash your Focus:**
+**Skull Bash your Focus target:**

 This macro casts Skull Bash on your focus target.
 If you have not set a focus target, the macro instead casts Skull Bash on your current target.